Well-Being and Mental Health Resources

 While embarking on your academic journey is a wonderful and empowering experience, it can also be a very overwhelming and stressful period in your life.
 It is so important for you to prioritize your mental health and overall wellness.
 The College of Natural Resources and the NC State community offer several resources to help you navigate through some of the challenges you might be facing.
 We encourage you to engage with and take advantage of some of these community resources and spaces.
 You are a valued member of our college family.

 An embedded counselor provides undergraduate and graduate students enrolled in the College of Natural Resources or the College of Education with access to free counseling services on campus and virtually.
 With support from the Provost’s Office, this shared position allows students to seek support that is both convenient and confidential.
 We are currently working to fill this position and will provide information about our new counselor soon.

 Information About Counseling Services

-Who is eligible for counseling with Finn?
+Who is eligible to meet with our embedded counselor?

-Where is Finn’s office?
+Where is the embedded counselor‘s office?

-What can Finn help me with?
+What can the counselor help me with?

 In addition to our embedded counselor and services offered through the college, students may utilize services and other counselors at the university’s Counseling Center as needed.
 All degree-seeking students at NC State can also request up to 12 free telehealth counseling sessions over the course of a year with one of AcademicLiveCare’s licensed counselors.
 NC State also provides mental health resources and services for faculty and staff.
 In addition to resources offered through the Faculty and Staff Assistance Program, State Health Plan members have access to mental health coverage and additional resources via the Behavioral Health Resource Center.
 All of the university’s Wolfpack Wellness resources can be found at wellness.ncsu.edu/resources.
 If you are concerned about a student, you can complete an online referral.